ACTEC client success story

 The funds raised are used to produce podcasts and sponsor writing competitions to encourage law students to create scholarly works in the area of trusts and estates.

-Promoting individual fundraisers was a great way to reach new donors.
 In addition to updates on the Foundation website and social media, the Foundation also sent out an email every Wednesday.
-They encouraged their donors to check the leader board daily and watch for updates until the Debry closed.
-Each dollar donated moved your favorite horse and jockey one yard closer to the finish line!
+They encouraged their jockeys and donors to check the leader board daily and watch for updates until the Debry closed.
+This created great enthusiasm and continued engagement as supporters watched each dollar donated move their favorite horse and jockey one yard closer to the finish line, spurring more donation activity as the race progressed!
+Weekly emails also prompted the Jockeys to send updates on their fundraiser status asking colleagues to help them meet their goal.
+Launching a peer-to-peer fundraising event campaign with individual fundraisers was a great way to reach new donors.

-Michaud says that the Foundation's ability to collect tribute donations, enabled by ExceedFurther, boosted donations.
-To maximize the tribute gifts, Michaud says, "we've started publishing the names of everyone that received a gift in their memory in our newsletters, and that has increased the number of tribute gifts that we are receiving."
+Michaud also says that the Foundation's ability to collect tribute donations, enabled by ExceedFurther, really boosted donations.
+To further encourage tribute gifts, Michaud says, "we've started publishing the names of everyone that received a gift in their memory in our newsletters, and that has increased the number of tribute gifts that we continue to receive."

 Download the "10 Steps to Peer-to-Peer Fundraising Success" InfographicPeer-to-Peer fundraising and event campaigns are the ultimate way to further your cause, reach new donors, and build awareness for your organization, especially during these challenging times.